Table of Contents

-An American photographer and modern art promoter, he was instrumental in making the photography an accepted art form.
-He is also known for his well known art galleries where he worked to introduced many Avant-grade European artists to the USA.
+An American photographer and modern art promoter, he was instrumental in making photography an accepted art form.
+He is also known for his well-known art galleries where he worked to introduce many Avant-grade European artists to the USA.
 Alfred stressed that, apart from the painters, photographers are also and should be considered as artists.

 Contribution of Alfred Stieglitz

-Alfred pointed out that, apart from the painters, world considered photographers as artists.
-He demonstrated that the quality of photographs not only depend on the content of picture only.
+Alfred pointed out that, apart from the painters, the world considered photographers as artists.
+He demonstrated that the quality of photographs not only depends on the content of the picture only.
 It also depends on the conceptual representation of the photographer himself.

 The photographer himself can manipulate a lot with the contents present in from the lens.
 Eventually, due to his restless efforts, photographs of different exhibitions started to be in judgment by photographers apart from artists.